By George Gately

 Referees who successfully negotiate the reefs of discouragement are those who find purposes beyond themselves.
 Love for the game, the virtues of mentoring younger referees and the opportunities to advance the sport by one’s professionalism are examples of goals that inspire and sustain the spirit.
 When you embrace those and similar goals, every success in the world of soccer feels like a personal victory.

-Dr. George Gately is a nine-year veteran soccer referee from Mooresville, N.C.
+Dr. George Gately is a veteran soccer referee from Mooresville, N.C.
 He is the chief executive officer of the Lake Norman Christian Ministries.
 The N.C Amateur Soccer Association honored Gately as the 1999 Referee of the Year.

 Note: This article is archival in nature.
 Rules, interpretations, mechanics, philosophies and other information may or may not be correct for the current year.